kolenaIO/kolena/docs/advanced-usage/packaging-for-automated-evaluation.md

 ## Register Evaluator for Workflow

-The final step is to publish the Docker image and associate the image with the `Facial Keypoints` workflow.
+The final step is to publish the Docker image and associate the image with the `Keypoint Detection` workflow.

 Kolena supports metrics computation using Docker image hosted on any public Docker registry or Kolena's Docker registry.
 In this tutorial, we will publish our image to Kolena's Docker registry.
 However, the steps should be easy to adapt